Skip to content

 • Invalid or fraudulent insurance purchase

-Whether you drive daily, borrow a car occasionally, or just bought a new vehicle, confirming that you’re properly insured is crucial.
+Whether you drive daily, borrow a car occasionally, or just bought a new vehicle, confirming that you're properly insured is crucial.
 Use the MID via Navigate to stay compliant and avoid penalties.
-If you are ever unsure, get in touch with the company you purchased your insurance through.
+If you're ever unsure, get in touch with the company you purchased your insurance through.

 Top tip

-Save a copy of your certificate of insurance and set a reminder in your phone calendar for your renewal date to stay on top of your cover.
-When you purchase a policy through Covertime, we will send you a policy expiry email ahead of time to let you know your cover is coming to an end.
+Save a copy of your certificate of insurance and set a reminder in your phone calendar for your renewal date.
+When you purchase a policy through Covertime, we'll send you a policy expiry email ahead of time so you stay on top of your cover.